TW-Robotics/SAMYCore/README.md

  - **Windows:** Start the Windows Powershell and navigate to the root directory of the repository
  - **Ubuntu:** Navigate to the root directory of the repository
  - To build the SAMY Core execute the command: <code>$docker build -t core . </code>
+ - After the build has finished, the SAMY-Core can be started within a docker-compose file of the Uscases.

+ > Notice: It's not recommended to start SAMY-Core manually.